f4exb/sdrangel/Readme.md

 It is based on the [DSDcc](https://github.com/f4exb/dsdcc) C++ library which is a rewrite of the original [DSD](https://github.com/szechyjs/dsd) program.
 So you will need to have DSDcc installed in your system.
 Please follow instructions in [DSDcc readme](https://github.com/f4exb/dsdcc/blob/master/Readme.md) to build and install DSDcc.

-If you have one or more serial devices interfacing the AMBE3000 chip in packet mode you can use them to decode AMBE voice frames.
-For that purpose you will need to compile with [SerialDV](https://github.com/f4exb/serialDV) support.
+Note that you will need to compile with [SerialDV](https://github.com/f4exb/serialDV) support.
+This makes possible to use AMBE serial dongles or AMBE server connections.
 Please refer to this project Readme.md to compile and install SerialDV.
 Note that your user must be a member of group `dialout` (Ubuntu/Debian) or `uucp` (Arch) to be able to use the dongle.

 Although such serial devices work with a serial interface at 400 kb in practice maybe for other reasons they are capable of handling only one conversation at a time.
 The software will allocate the device dynamically to a conversation with an inactivity timeout of 1 second so that conversations do not get interrupted constantly making the audio output too choppy.
 In practice you will have to have as many devices connected to your system as the number of conversations you would like to be handled in parallel.

-Alternatively you can use [mbelib](https://github.com/szechyjs/mbelib) but mbelib comes with some copyright issues.
+When no AMBE devices or servers are activated [mbelib](https://github.com/szechyjs/mbelib) is used to decode AMBE frames but mbelib comes with some copyright issues.

 While DSDcc is intended to be patent-free, `mbelib` that it uses describes functions that may be covered by one or more U.S. patents owned by DVSI Inc. The source code itself should not be infringing as it merely describes possible methods of implementation.
 Compiling or using `mbelib` may infringe on patents rights in your jurisdiction and/or require licensing.
 It is unknown if DVSI will sell licenses for software that uses `mbelib`.

 Possible copyright issues apart the audio quality with the DVSI AMBE chip is much better.

-If you are not comfortable with this just do not install DSDcc and/or mbelib and the plugin will not be compiled and added to SDRangel.
-For packaged distributions just remove from the installation directory:

-  - For Linux distributions: `plugins/channel/libdemoddsd.so`
-  - For Windows distribution: `dsdcc.dll`, `mbelib.dll`, `plugins\channel\demoddsd.dll`

 <h1>Binary distributions</h1>